 The documents that have been executed by affixing the Common Seal of the City of Joondalup are submitted to Council for information (Attachment 1 refers).

-That Council NOTES the Schedule of Documents executed by means of affixing the Common Seal on 13 September 2016, as detailed in Attachment 1 to this Report.
+MOVED Cr Fishwick, SECONDED Cr Jones that Council NOTES the Schedule of Documents executed by means of affixing the Common Seal on 13 September 2016, as detailed in Attachment 1 to Report CJ161-10/16.